 Always Be Polite

-We had a few drinks and then went back to my place for a little sex and candy.
-Post-coital, we started chatting about my travels and comparing Mongolia to other Asian countries.
+We had a few drinks and then went back to my place for more fun.
+At home, we started chatting about my travels and comparing Mongolia to other Asian countries.
 And somehow we ended up on the topic of Mongolian culture.

 She told me some crazy stuff about the culture.
 Things like showing your wrists to someone can be considered rude and how many Mongolians just show up to their friends and families houses unannounced, as it’s not considered rude.